azdavis/azdavis.net/src/simple-js-game/index.md

 There are some elements declared in the HTML document that we need to access and modify the properties of for our game to work.
-Take a look at `index.html` with your text editor and notice a few things have `id="…"` - those are the ones we want.
+Take a look at `index.html` with your text editor and notice a few things have a property called `id` - those are the ones we want.
 Important note: no two elements can have the same `id`.
 We'll shortly see why.

 We use the `getElementById` method of `document`, a global variable available to us that represents the current document (surprise). `getElementById` takes a